 Look for a policy that covers your items for any possible disaster or situation and without a deductible.

-INVENTORY: Once you have a renters insurance policy, create a record of your possessions, including brand and model, dates purchased, serial numbers and receipts.
+INVENTORY: Once you have a renters insurance policy, create a record of your possessions, including brand and model, date purchased, serial numbers, and receipts.
 Supplement your inventory with photographs or video.
 Add up the replacement value of your belongings (including military uniforms).
-Speak with your chain of command to properly record your inventory of high value items.
+Speak with your chain of command to properly record your inventory of high-value items.
 Once you're done, store your inventory and receipts in a safe place, such as a fireproof safe or bank safe-deposit box.